About A Nice World

 My life was nice from the start, with a quintessential Americana childhood in a tiny Midwestern town.
 I always knew I was a lucky little kid with a magic creek in our woods and a veritable petting zoo in the barns and pastures.
 Mom instilled a love for creative projects and the satisfaction of being a maker and a giver.
-Dad inspired big picture thinking and a belief that I was different, special and that life was for fun.
+Dad inspired big picture thinking and a belief that I was different, lucky, special and that life was for fun.
 A Bachelor’s in Marketing and Research from Ball State University expanded my passion for connecting people to products and ideas.
 Thereafter, an MBA from Kent State University taught me how to apply it.

 Nonprofit Experience – I returned to the US and landed a dream job as the first Diversity Outreach Specialist for Girl Scouts of California in Stockton, which at the time was the most ethnically diverse city in the nation.
 I worked with and befriended women and girls from dozens of cultures including Laos, Cambodia, Hmong, and many other countries and I founded Girl Scout troupes at migrant camps for the daughters of farm workers.
 It was in California that I joined my first of many Boards of Directors (the Volunteer Center of San Joaquin County), which exposed me to hundreds of nonprofit organizations changing lives.